realraum/CampChecklist/README.md

 ### Documents
 - train/plane tickets (including verification documents for self-printed DB tickets, like your credit card or Personalausweis)
-- congress tickets (printed or in iOS passbook)
+- camp tickets (printed or in iOS passbook)
 - passport or other kind of photo ID (Personalausweis)
 - driver's license (even an international one)
-- hotel booking
 - ham radio license (CEPT license)
 - [Hackerspace passport][5]
 - an [organ donor card][21] (We really hope you won't need them, but just in the case: you might save a life!)